EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 For that reason, EasyAdmin lets you customize any method used to create, persist, edit and delete entities.
-Moreover, you can also customize utility methods used to define dynamically the form builders, the form options, etc.
+Moreover, you can also customize utility methods used to create the form builders, define the form options, etc.

 These are all the methods you can define in your own controller to override the default methods used by the backend: